Workplace bullying and harassment

 What should I do if I am being sexually harassed at work?

-You can also complain to the Northern Territory Anti-Discrimination Commission within 6 months of the discrimination taking place, or the Australian Human Rights Commission within 12 months of the discrimination taking place.
+• Make a written complaint to your employer, setting out what happened and what action you would like your employer to take.
+Complain to the Northern Territory Anti-Discrimination Commission or the Australian Human Rights Commission within 12 months of the discrimination taking place.
 Both Commissions can choose to extend these timeframes.

 Australian Human Rights Commission